harshit7045/DEMO/README.md

 Total segments = 60 / 5 = 12
 segmentsWatchedArrayHash = [0, 0, 0, 1, 1, 0, 0, 0, 0, 0, 0, 0]
 ```

-Only segments 3 and 4 (i.e., 15s–25s) have been watched so far.
+In this example, only segments 3 and 4 (15s–25s) have been watched so far.

 ---